 Some people give me a hard time when I say I have a “bucket list”, but seriously, if you have goals, write them down.
-It’s proven that written goals are more likely to be achieved; here’s for hoping.
+It’s proven that written goals are more likely to be achieved.
+Long-time followers of the blog know that I have managed to pick off a few of these over time, refreshing this list with new challenges after others are completed.

 This is my list as it stands today, in no particular order: